Where to Stay in Montreal: Best Kid-Friendly Neighborhoods in Montreal

 Depending on where you stay within the downtown core, you may find it difficult to find a nearby grocery store, so inquire with AirBNB hosts or hotel guest services prior to booking, if this is a must-have.
 Most of the kid-friendly restaurants in the area are so-so, though there are plenty of quick eat options.

 You won't find playgrounds in this area, but you can take your toddlers to McGill University's campus with it's large green fields if you're looking for a place to safely run them around.
-The Place des Artes complex also has a shallow fountain that locals dip their toes into while little ones splash around (located in front of Salle Wilfrid-Pelletier.
+The Place des Artes complex also has a shallow fountain that locals dip their toes into while kids splash around (located in front of Salle Wilfrid-Pelletier.

 Public transit options: You'll find no shortage of subway stations within walking distance wherever you are in the downtown core.
 The subway stations are linked to Montreal's "underground city" of malls, office buildings, hotels, cultural facilities and more.
 Built to spare Montrealers from the frigid winters, being able to go underground is great when Montreal's weather is not as it's finest.